DefinitionThis section has been translated automatically.

 - Lysozyme (nephropathy)

-- Amyloid-β-precursor protein (Hereditary cerebral haemorrhage with amyloidosis - Dutch type)
+- Amyloid-beta-precursor protein (hereditary cerebral hemorrhage with amyloidosis - Dutch type)

-- Cystatin C (Hereditary cerebral haemorrhage with amyloidosis - Icelandic type)
+- Cystatin C (hereditary cerebral hemorrhage with amyloidosis - Icelandic type)

 You might also be interested in